 So here is a proof-of-stake alternative.
 When you send an email, you do not need to compute an expensive computational puzzle; instead, send a transaction to the blockchain which creates a contract containing some amount of money as a security deposit.
 As part of the email, send a private key to the recipient, which the recipient can submit into the contract to destroy the deposit (or donate it to a standardized charity) if they want to.
 If the deposit is not destroyed for some number of days, it is refunded to the sender.
 Note that there would be no gain to the recipient in destroying the deposit - the only motivation to do so would be pure spite.
 As a result, we get an asymmetry: the average cost for normal people to send an email would be small, because the recipient would only click "Report Spam" in the rare case that they are malicious, but the average cost for spammers would be quite high indeed - and specialized hardware asymmetries would not help spammers one bit.

 One could see deposits going as high as a dollar in size, and one can even adopt a graduated scheme: senders can send whatever deposits they want above some minimum, but the level of notification that the recipient sees would depend on the exact amount.
-If it's $0.1, then it's just an email in their mailbox.
-If it's $1, then a few phone notifications.
+If it's 1, then a few phone notifications.
 If it's $500, then their phone would ring at maximum volume overriding all other settings - but the sender best be prepared to pay the price if the recipient deems the sender's intrusion unjustified.

 One can create more advanced versions of this scheme that do not require sending a transaction to create a new deposit for each email; one can imagine a scheme where the sender sends out many keys to destroy portions of the same security deposit, alongside signatures saying that those keys are valid, and recipients publish the signatures (but not the keys!) to a Whisper-like channel allowing them to quickly sample and make sure that a particular deposit is not "over-subscribed" with destruction keys (one precise mechanism for doing this is to only treat signatures containing an index from 1 to N as valid, and add a rule that states that two signatures with the same index can be submitted to destroy the entire deposit with 10% transferred to the submitter; hence, one can be fairly sure that at most N signatures for that deposit exist).
 This would reduce the transaction load to roughly something like one transaction per email sender per year.
 In any case, smart contracts offer near-infinite room for creativity in optimizing the details.